jhony-v/micro-frontsystem/README.md

 run();
 ```

 Let's glance at the frontend structure and how it is ready to build our codebase.
-You can create use the example in the **example package** located inside this repo.
+You can use the example in the **example package** located inside this repo.

 ```
 ├───apps